seredes/EEG_data/README.md

 - average frequency for alcoholic group, double stimulus matched, per time point per channel
 - average frequency for alcoholic group, double stimulus non matched, per time point per channel

+Same for the variances.

 Each one of the dataframes will have a header row and 256 rows, one for each timepoint.
 It will have one index column for the timepoints, and then 64 columns, one for each channel.

-Basically, each dataset looks like the output of `import_eeg_file`.
+Basically, for what concerns the structure of the spreadsheet, each dataset looks like the output of `import_eeg_file`: time points as rows and channels as columns.
 The only difference is that `import_eeg_file`'s output header looks like this: